Rutba/Emotion_aware_virtual_mirror/README.md

 How it can help:

-* it can help in mental health monitoring
+* It can help in mental health monitoring
 * Can be used in smart mirrors, educational robots, or autistic care assistants
 * Encourages self-awareness in users by reflecting emotional state
 * Useful for health, education, caregiving, and wellness tech